verbb/formie/docs/get-started/configuration.md

 Users with **Export submissions** can export from reports without **Manage reports**.

+To restrict settings access, assign individual page permissions such as **Forms settings** or **Email notifications settings**.
+Leave **Access all settings** unselected for these roles; that permission grants access to every settings page.
+Administrators retain access to all settings.

 Scheduled email delivery requires a cron schedule.
 Use `./craft formie/cron/run` (recommended) or `./craft formie/reports/run-scheduled`.
 See [Scheduled reports](/reports/scheduled-reports).

 ### Alerts Configuration